Three Ways to Track Your Menstrual Cycle Like a Pro

 ** There are lots of other important things you can track (like your moods, your energy levels, your libido, your cravings, your acne, your stress level, and the moon cycles) but this article will focus only on the “primary” fertility signals to get you started.

-ASHLEY HARTMAN ANNIS - STAFF WRITER & EDUCATOR
+ASHLEY HARTMAN ANNIS - Contributing WRITER & EDUCATOR

 Ashley Hartman Annis (she/her/hers) is a fertility awareness educator & abortion / birth / postpartum doula-in-the-making.
 She is the creator of many zines & workbooks about menstrual cycle charting, birth control, and reproductive health.